 •Patient scarcely recovers from one period before another begins.

 •Leucorrhoea before and after menses which is bloody, dark, offensive stains indelibly.

 •Discharge of blood between periods, with sexual excitement.

 •Menorrhagia in women who aborted readily.

 •Hemorrhage from uterus which is partly clotted worse from least motion.

-•This medicine helps to expel moles from uterus.
+•This medicine helps to expel moles the room uterus.

 •Well indicated medicine for females having complaint of excessive menstruation with great weakness.

 •Menorrhagia with continuous flow particularly at climacteric age.

 •Flow ceases on sitting or walking, reappears on lying.